-Why You Should Live Unsettled in Medellin this September, with Experience Leader Corey Schultz
+Why You Should Live Unsettled in Medellin, with Experience Leader Corey Schultz

-As summer begins to wind down (insert sad face emoji), we are already thinking springtime — and the City of Eternal Spring to be exact.
+As the seasons change in the northern hemisphere (insert sad face emoji), we are already thinking springtime — and the City of Eternal Spring to be exact.
 With an average annual temperature of 72°F, life is blooming in Medellin, Colombia all year round.
 Today on the blog we sat down with our honorary paisa (someone from the northwest regions of Colombia), Unsettled Experience Leader, Corey Schultz.
-Corey will be leading his 5th month-long retreat in Medellin this September!
+Corey will be leading his 5th month-long retreat in Medellin!
 Before you snag your spot, we sat down with Corey to talk all about living Unsettled, why he loves Medellin, and what the city and its people have taught him.

 Q) Please tell us a little bit about yourself.
 Where have you been living and exploring this summer so far?

 A) I have been working with Unsettled for about a year and a half and am currently on my 11th retreat as an Experience Leader!
 Before I joined Unsettled, I lived for 2 years in Botswana with the United States Peace Corp, where I taught English in a primary school.
 So far this summer, I was the Experience Leader on Unsettled: Amazon in July and earlier this year led Unsettled: Nicaragua and Unsettled: Medellin.
 Between March and July I went on a two month road trip where I saw three of America’s National Parks.

 Q) What do you love about Medellin?
 What makes it an easy place to call home?